Girona – Barcelona: Barça Edge Out Girona In Enthralling Affair (0-2)

 Sacristán made wholesale changes compared to the side that lost 4-2 at the Estadio Santiago Bernabéu three days earlier.
 Eight, in fact.
 Those changes included returns to the starting eleven for Portu and Cristhian Stuani, who were on the bench in Madrid.

-Whilst Ernesto Valverde’s Barcelona did also have a nagging two-goal deficit in the back of their minds from their quarter-final, they are . . .
+Whilst Ernesto Valverde’s Barcelona did also have a nagging two-goal deficit in the back of their minds from their quarter-final, they are in a far more privileged position in the league standings.
+Sitting top . . .